 This means that the family’s out of pocket expenses would be $2.50 per hour of care

-If your total combined family income is $186,958 pa or less, the annual subsidy cap has been removed.
+If your total combined family income is $186,958 pa or less, you won’t have an annual cap on your subsidy.

 How do I calculate and report my income?